DevExpress/obsolete-devextreme-examples/webpack-angular/README.md

 # DevExtreme with webpack and AngularJS example

 This project demonstrates how to use DevExtreme widgets loading only modules with the required functionality.
 This demo shows the dxButton widget with the alert dialog as an example.
-Here, the AngularJS approach is used.
-Example requires webpack installed.
+Here, the [AngularJS](https://angularjs.org/) approach is used.
+The example requires installed [webpack](http://webpack.github.io/docs/).

 ## Getting Started